+For collaborative leadership to work in aged care, organisations must be intentional in their approach.
+Training, governance structures, and cultural alignment are needed to make shared leadership work.
+Participating organisations need to be ready for this shift in culture and ways of working.
 The scope and complexity of this project makes Organisational Readiness a critical success factor.
 For this Flagship Project, Organisational Readiness is defined as:

-- A genuine commitment to improving your organisation's approach to data collection and analysis. - A flexible mindset and openness to new ways of working. - A willingness to embrace change and adopt a data-driven approach to implement an evidencebased solution to improve care quality. - The ability to secure support and engagement from management, staff, clients, and families. - Capacity to work closely with embedded SMEs through workshops, mentoring, and other support mechanisms. - A commitment to an authentic, dialogue-based co-design process. - Effective internal communication channels to disseminate key information. - Use of electronic platforms to capture and report data, and compliance with digital health ethics requirements.
+- A genuine commitment to cultural transformation. - A flexible mindset and openness to new ways of working. - A willingness to embrace change, adapt workforce structures, and redefine roles, accountabilities, and responsibilities. - The ability to secure support and engagement from management, staff, clients, and families. - The ability to foster collaboration between clinical and non-clinical leaders. - The capacity to work closely with embedded SMEs through workshops, mentoring, and other support mechanisms. - A commitment to an authentic, dialogue-based co-design with multiple stakeholders. - Effective internal communication channels to disseminate key information.